-The Articles were published in the Mémorial on 18 August 2010.
+The Articles were published in the Mémorial on 18 August 2010, and the latest consolidated Articles were published on 3 October 2016.
 The Company is registered with the Registre de Commerce et des Sociétés de Luxembourg under number B 154 870.